4ch1m/ansible-analogue-pocket/README.md

 ## :raised_hand: Disclaimer

-This project is (obviously) inspired by [Matt Pannella](https://github.com/mattpannella)'s excellent [Analogue Pocket Updater Utility ](https://github.com/mattpannella/pocket-updater-utility).
+This project is (obviously) inspired by [Matt Pannella](https://github.com/mattpannella)'s excellent [Analogue Pocket Updater Utility](https://github.com/mattpannella/pocket-updater-utility).

 It does not claim to be simpler, faster, or better in any way.